-North Korea, US face new dynamic with South Korea's new leader
+Election brings new North Korea-US dynamic

 "For peace of the Korean Peninsula, (I will) constantly be working," Moon said after his inauguration Wednesday.
 "If it is necessary, I will fly immediately to Washington and also visit Beijing and Tokyo.
 If the condition is created, I will also go to Pyongyang."

-Even if he stays in Seoul, Moon's maneuvers on North Korea will likely have global repercussions.
+Even if he stays in Seoul, Moon's maneuvers on North Korea are likely to have global repercussions.

 Kim Jong Un and North Korea's top brass will have a less hawkish leader to deal with compared to Park, and there are reasons for Pyongyang to be both happy and concerned about it.